Cost of LivingUpdated March 2026

 LowNational avg: $2,000High

 What makes Bowling Green's market for rent prices distinct?
-Start with the labor market: a more relaxed labor market where service providers compete on price as much as reputation.
+Start with the labor market: a more relaxed labor market where businesses compete on price as much as reputation.
 Add in one of America's more affordable housing markets, where homeownership is within reach for most working families, and you begin to see why prices land where they do.
 Triple-digit heat indexes mean air conditioning isn't optional — it's survival.
 Expect utility bills to spike from May through October.

 What Matters Most